joaopm33/fundspy/README.md

 This will create a ~6Gb SQLite database in your disk named "investments_database.db", so be sure to have enough free space.

-You can also open the "start_db.py" file in a text editor to change the start_db function parameters.
+You can also change the start_db function parameters.
 To get a smaller subset of the available data, use the parameters:

 * ```start_year``` to set the minimal year used as filter.
 * ```target_funds``` to pass a list of target funds CNPJs (unique ids).